-Our carnival costumes have become so expensive that it would pain most of us to throw the feathers away, especially those $1500usd costumes from Trinidad or Barbados
+Our carnival costumes have become so expensive that it would pain most of us to throw the feathers away, especially those $2,000usd costumes from Trinidad or Barbados

-With the wings you see pictured above, I was able to fold the wings in half and put them in a bag.
-I do have another backpack that wasn’t as easy to bend because of the shape but it could still be done.. and it was laid flat on top of luggage.
-Note: I always carry my wings as a carry on so i can keep an eye on them.
+Note: With the wings you see pictured below, I was able to fold the wings in half and fit them in the garment bag.
+I do have another backpack that wasn’t as easy to bend because of the shape but it could still be done.. and it was laid flat on top of my carryon luggage in the aircraft’s overhead bin.

 Note: Customs officers in Jamaica and St.Lucia are known to confiscate feathers.
 You may not be able to transport yours if you are entering Jamaica or connecting in St.Lucia.